GT-RAIL/puzzlebot_interface/Readme.md

 ###Copying these files into your RMS

-1. Copy `PuzzleBotInterfaceController.php` into the `app/Controllers` folder
+1. Copy `PuzzleBotInterfaceController.php` into the `app/Controller` folder
-2. Copy `PuzzleBotInterfaceController` folder into the `app/Views` folder
+2. Copy `PuzzleBotInterface` folder into the `app/View` folder
 3. Copy `mjpegcanvas2.js` to `app/webroot/js` folder